 This funding gap is leading to both students and parents taking on more paid work, and debt, while parents are also sacrificing their own travel and leisure activities.

 If you’ve got children that are still some years away from university, there’s plenty you can do to prepare.
 See our useful tips below.

 They may have a reputation for laziness, but it seems students are working harder than ever as they juggle their studies and work commitments.

 According to the research, 4 in 5 students in the UK have jobs; they spend over 6 hours a day studying and 4 hours a day in paid employment.
 While some students take jobs to gain experience and meet people, 59% said they were doing it because they need the extra money.

-Separate research on the topic2 suggests that spending more than 20 hours a week working has a negative impact on grades.
+Separate research on the topic suggests that spending more than 20 hours a week working has a negative impact on grades2.
 However, students working 10-19 hours per week produce better academic performance than their peers.